-Kicking off a staff meeting with a creative ice breaker activity does more than, well, break the ice.
+Kicking off a staff meeting with creative ice breakers and team building activities does more than, well, break the ice.
 It can be inclusive for new team members, offer a bit of levity before a tense meeting, help coworkers to see each other as something other than just people who share the same office space, and is generally fun (if not taken too seriously).
 Remember, colleagues who laugh together, work better together.
 Ice breakers may even give you better insight into the office hermit, or a more nuanced understanding of your boss.
 The trick is finding inventive conversation starters that serve the team leader’s mission, yet don’t take too much time away from the meeting itself.

 Need a good meeting icebreaker or two for your next conference room shindig?
 Here are some suggestions:

 These simple questions will take up less time than a full-on ice breaker game, especially if you've got a lot of people to go through.
 But they will still offer an amusing peak into your colleagues palate:

 Making small talk isn't always easy.
 But a bit of sharing isn’t a bad thing, provided it doesn’t get out of hand.
 If you have a decent amount of people, but not too many that it'll take up too much time, these are good questions to break the ice.
 These ice breaker questions may help you see your coworkers as actual human beings (and isn’t that the goal of team building?):

 These ice breaker questions are conversation starters that may tell you a little more about your coworker than you wanted to know.
 Or, perhaps these icebreakers will give you some great insight into who you cube-dwell with.
 You may even have an ah-ha moment or two.
 They're great for smaller groups who work a lot together and really should get to know each other well.